oclipa/javascript-cheat-sheet/README.md

 **[`splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)**

-* Changes the contents of an array by removing or replacing existing elements and/or adding new elements [in place](https://en.wikipedia.org/wiki/In-place_algorithm) (i.e. it does not create a new array).
+* Changes the contents of an array by removing or replacing existing elements and/or adding new elements [in place](https://en.wikipedia.org/wiki/In-place_algorithm).
+* **This method mutates the array.**
 * Syntax: `let arrDeletedItems = array.splice(start[, deleteCount[, item1[, item2[, ...]]]])`

 ```javascript